 Kakadu National Park was named a World Heritage Site 40 years ago for both its natural and cultural elements and, as a visitor, it’s important to experience both sides of the park to properly appreciate it.

-The Indigenous heritage is still strong here amongst the different clans who live on their country.
+The Indigenous heritage is still strong here amongst the different clans who live in their country.
 Most of the rangers who lead tours in the national park are Bininj/Mungguy (the local words for Aboriginal people) and they’ll be able to share stories about both the history and the current way of life.

 One of the most obvious tangible parts of the Indigenous history is in the rock art found at sites around the park.
 As you’re planning your Kakadu itinerary, I would suggest including time to visit the rock art amongst any other plans you have for hiking, swimming, fishing, and relaxing.